Logic programming

-Logic programming is a programming paradigm which is largely based on formal logic.
-Any program written in a logic programming language is a set of sentences in logical form, expressing facts and rules about some problem domain.
-Major logic programming language families include Prolog, answer set programming (ASP) and Datalog.
+Logic programming is a programming, database and knowledge representation paradigm based on formal logic.
+A logic program is a set of sentences in logical form, representing knowledge about some problem domain.
+Computation is performed by applying logical reasoning to that knowledge, to solve problems in the domain.
+Major logic programming language families include Prolog, Answer Set Programming (ASP) and Datalog.
 In all of these languages, rules are written in the form of clauses: